cod-e-ash/RPGAutoScreen/README.md

 # RPG Auto Screen Generator

-This is part of my RPG Utils series to help overcome some of the day-to-day activities which can be automated.
+This is part of my `RPG Utils` series to help overcome some of the day-to-day activities which can be automated.
-During my previous assignments with various companies, I found that there are many static files thats get created during any project.
-Initial data is added via SQL or any other method.
-But the problem arises when we have to modify the data.
-Now, usually the static files are not maintained by the developer, but by any other team.
-Now options to them are either SQL or UPDDTA or any other third party tool which in many cases, are error prone.

-Imagine you are have a static file with 20, 40, 60 fields.
-Now developing program for maintainance of this file would take much of your project work time.
-That is not how we (coders) do the things.

-So i present to you a utility that can generate subfiles, programs and all the logic behind the scene withing few mins.
-Isn't that awesome.
+Those are starting with developemnt, I would advice not to use this utility, but to build their own code.
+For he rest, here's a simple soultion that will save you and your company lots of time.
+This utility will develop the subfile screens, maintainance screens and all the logic behind the program within few minutes.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites